A couple was in Ukraine to adopt a child. As troops closed in and flights got scarce, they narrowly escaped.

 “If you stay, you are assuming risk with no guarantee that there will be any other opportunity to leave, and no prospect of a U.S. military evacuation in the event of a Russian invasion,” Sullivan said.

-Biden, Putin to speak Saturday as U.S. warns that imminent Russian invasion of Ukraine is ‘distinct possibility’
+From Feb.
+11: Biden, Putin to speak as U.S. warns that imminent Russian invasion of Ukraine is ‘distinct possibility’

 But the family was not only facing the threat of war.
 Ruslan has cerebral palsy, and his health “was deteriorating,” Jagge said.
 The boy was running a fever and had pneumonia.
 He was also suffering severe withdrawal symptoms from medications he’d been given at the orphanage, Jagge said.